-“There is a wide range of environmentally innovative washroom products available, from water management systems and water efficient taps to air purifiers and recycled mats.
-Our LifeCycle process can even divert hygiene waste products away from landfill.
+“There is a wide range of environmentally innovative washroom products available, from water management systems and water-efficient taps to air purifiers and recycled mats.
+Our LifeCycle Strategy diverts hygiene waste products away from landfill and sends it to Energy From Waste partners around the UK who transform it into sustainable energy.
 These solutions provide the expected benefits for employee health and wellbeing as well as improving sustainability performance by offering significant cost and energy savings but equally significantly they benefit they provide environmentally responsible solutions.

 “We’re encouraging all businesses to think again about the products they put into their washrooms and consider the overall cost to the environment when making their purchasing decisions.”

 More information about the Beyond the Washroom Door campaign is available at https://www.phs.co.uk/about-phs/innovation-at-phs/